microsoft/FluidExamples/fluid-react-starter/README.md

   - Using `queries`
   - Dispatching `actions`

+### Publishing to Azure and FRS

+- Run the app against an FRS instance
+- Deploy the app

+---

 ## Using this repo

 ### Run the app locally

-To run our local server, Tinylicious, on the default values of `localhost:7070`, please enter the following into a terminal window:
+To run our local server, Tinylicious, on the default values of `localhost:7070`, enter the following into a terminal window:

 ```
 npx tinylicious